nshvd/dataProviders/README.md

 ```

 ##### Scenario 2:
-User should not be able to add food if image_url is null or empty
+User should not be able to add food if image_url is null or empty.

 Example response body:
 ```json
 {